Limited Tort Coverage When Other Driver Was At-Fault

 If you’ve never dealt with an insurance company claims adjuster before, you’ll be surprised at how frustrating the process can be.
 Don’t let the insurance company give you a lowball offer or try to corner you into admitting fault.
 Let us handle their questions and negotiate for the best possible result.
 If there’s a lawsuit warranted, we can help you strategize a path forward.

-If you’re in Bethlehem or Pemberton and you’ve been injured in a car accident, reach out to us immediately at Shabback & Associates, PC.
+If you’re in Lehigh Valley and Carbon County and you’ve been injured in a car accident, reach out to us immediately at Law Office of Shabbick & Stehle.
 We’ll go to bat for you and help you seek the compensation you deserve.